davidjt7/inr-to-usd/README.md

-# Url Shortener Backend
+# INR to USD

-A basic url shortener backend built with TypeScript that uses a PostgreSQL database
+A basic inr to usd backend built with TypeScript that uses a PostgreSQL database to save requests

 # Requirements